JoakimJohnsson/terrificThemedTinderApp/README.md

 Don't forget to add Your own values.

 ### Spring AI - OpenAI

 > Note - When using a newer Spring AI version ( > v1.0.0 ) - Use OpenAiChatModel instead of OpenAiChatClient.

 ## Frontend

 I will not create a separate frontend project for this.
 The React app will use TypeScript and is located in `src/main/frontend`.

-I will use FontAwesome Pro icons.
-And try out the Bulma css framework.
-I will also use Google fonts.
+### Font Awesome

+TBA

+### Bulma

+Bulma can be customized [here](https://bulma.io/documentation/start/alternative-versions/).
+Adjust and add changes to `theme.css`.
+There, I have also added new Google fonts for this project.